Here are my other Brazos Bend

 as a stopover and basking spot in the colder months.
 I've wondered what

-would happen if conditions were right for BOTH animals to use the island--hopefully
+right for BOTH animals to use the island--hopefully

 for basking.
 I may have almost gotten a chance to see!